 - You feel lightheaded, short of breath, or have chest pain.

 - You cough up blood.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

 - You have blood in your bowel movement.

 - You have a wound that does not stop bleeding after 10 minutes of direct pressure.

 - You are dizzy and feel like fainting.

 - You have chills, a cough, or feel weak and achy.

-- You have questions or concerns about your disease or medicine.
+- You have questions or concerns about your condition or care.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.